halodoc-oss/android-template/README.md

 2. ```run sh copy_templates.sh```

-This would copy the templates to $HOME/.android , in-turn allows the templates to be discoverable by Android Studio
+This would copy the templates to ```$HOME/.android``` , in-turn allows the templates to be discoverable by Android Studio

 ### Usage

-1. Right click on any of the package folder, and then New > Other > Halodoc Feature Template.
+1. Right click on any of the package folder, and then **New > Other > Halodoc Feature Template**.